-The School Board of Sarasota County, Florida will annually publish in the local newspaper, and report in writing to the Florida State Board of Education, the following information on the prior school year:
+The School Board of Sarasota County, Florida will annually publish in the local newspaper, and report in writing to the Florida State Board of Education by September 1, the following information on the prior school year:

-- The provision of section 1008.25(8)(b) relating to public school student progression and the district school boards' policies and procedures on the student retention and promotion. - By grade, the number and percentage of all students in grades 3 through 10 performing at Levels 1 and 2 on the English Language Arts portion of the Florida Standards Assessment. - By grade, the number and percentage of students retained in grades 3 through 10. - Information of the total number of students who were promoted for good cause, by each category of good cause as specified in FS 1008.25(6)(b). - Any revisions to the district board's policy on student retention and promotion from the prior year.
+- The provision of section 1008.25(8)(b) relating to public school student progression and the district school boards' policies and procedures on the student retention and promotion. - By grade, the number and percentage of all students in grades 3 through 10 performing at Levels 1 and 2 on the reading_English Language Arts portion of the FCAT_Florida Standards Assessment_2.0. - By grade, the number and percentage of students retained in grades 3 through 10. - Information of the total number of students who were promoted for good cause, by each category of good cause as specified in FS 1008.25(6)(b). - Any revisions to the district board's policy on student retention and promotion from the prior year.